gausby/graphql_deux/README.md

 ## What I currently have

 As of now I have a plug that initialize a GraphQL schema with bindings.
-It setup the build and validation pipelines for both the initialization of the server and the individual requests.
+It sets up the build and validation pipelines for both the initialization of the server and the individual requests.

 The configuration happens by passing arguments to the plug.
 Usage can